Coast Guard rescues mariners aboard disabled vessel off Hawaii

 |0

-This work, Coast Guard rescues mariners aboard disabled vessel off Hawaii [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard rescues mariners aboard disabled vessel off Hawaii, by PO2 Matthew West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT